Welcome! Your journey at Simmons University starts now

 Group photo of students at the 2021 Candle Lighting Ceremony

-We've designed many in person and virtual events to help you engage with our community.
-You'll get an overview of Simmons University, hear from current students, and get answers to all of your questions.
+We’ve designed many in person and virtual events to help you engage with our community.
+You’ll get an overview of Simmons University, hear from current students, and get answers to all your questions.

 Group photo of students at the 2021 Candle Lighting Ceremony

-Connect with future classmates
+Connect with Future Classmates

-Meet your classmates and have questions answered through our Class of 2028 Facebook group.
+Meet your classmates and have questions answered through our Class of 2029 Facebook group.

 Hand holding a Simmons pin with sharks on it in front of the MCB